 The right to know what is happening with your child and your case

-One of the big concerns that people I meet with have in regard to CPS cases is that CPS is going to pull a fast one on you and your family in the middle of the night and the next thing you know your child will be living outside your home on a permanent basis.
-Fortunately, this is not something that can happen in an actual CPS case.
+One of the significant concerns that people I meet with regarding CPS cases is that CPS will pull a fast one on you and your family in the middle of the night, and the next thing you know, your child will be living outside your home permanently.
+Fortunately, this cannot happen in an actual CPS case.

-The issues of your case will be discussed in court
+The issues of your case will be discussed in court.

 Ultimately the decisions regarding whether your child will be able to return to living in your home will be decided by a judge in court.
 CPS will have an attorney at any hearing to represent their interests but keep in mind that their goals will not necessarily be different than yours.
 To assume that CPS will be "working" against you, in this case, is incorrect.
-Your cooperation and diligence in making improvements in your life are crucial ingredients to having your child returned to your home.
+Your cooperation and diligence in improving your life are crucial ingredients to having your child returned to your home.

 Mediation (where all parties attempt to work together to settle the case before trial) or family group conferences (a meeting where all the parties to your case come together to discuss the issues of your case) are other instances where you have the right to attend and voice your opinions on the situation at hand.
 Do not take these opportunities for granted.
 For one, it is good to know the people involved in your child's case so that you can understand the role of each.
-Secondly, your perspective is important in order to allow your child to live as comfortable a life as possible during the CPS Case.
-Without your perspective, the parties involved in your child's case may be unaware of crucial information.
+Secondly, your perspective is essential to allow your child to live as comfortable a life as possible during the CPS Case.
+Without your mood, the parties involved in your child's case may be unaware of crucial information.

-Your child can be placed with a relative
+Your child can be placed with a relative.

 CPS will conduct permanency placement meetings- attend each one